David Carradine: Film stardom

 Back in Hollywood, Carradine co-starred with Charlton Heston in Gray Lady Down (1978) and did another film for Corman, Deathsport (1978), an unofficial sequel to Death Race 2000."Joe Levine's Path to 'Bridge'".
 Lee, Grant; Los Angeles Times, January 24, 1977: f6a.
-When Bruce Lee died in 1973, he left an unreleased movie script he had developed with James Coburn and Stirling Silliphant, The Silent Flute.
+When Bruce Lee died in 1973, he left an unreleased script he developed with James Coburn and Stirling Silliphant, The Silent Flute.
 The script became Circle of Iron (1978), and in the film, Carradine played the four roles originally intended for Lee.
 Carradine considered this among his best work.Carradine, David and Moore, Richard "Circle of Iron DVD Extra Feature Commentary" Carradine made Mr. Horn (1979) for TV, playing Tom Horn based on a script by William Goldman.
 After doing a fifth Corman action film, Fast Charlie... the Moonbeam Rider (1979), directed by Steve Carver, Carradine played Paul Gauguin for TV in Gauguin the Savage (1980).

 In The Long Riders (1980), Carradine starred with his half-brothers Keith and Robert Carradine as the Younger Brothers.
 The ensemble cast included three other brother/actor groupings: Stacy and James Keach; Dennis and Randy Quaid, and Christopher and Nicholas Guest.
-The movie, which was about the Jesse James gang, gave Carradine, who played Cole Younger, one of his most memorable roles.
+The film, which was about the Jesse James gang, gave Carradine, who played Cole Younger, one of his most memorable roles.
 Walter Hill directed.
 Carradine played a pilot in Cloud Dancer (1980) and was the villain in High Noon, Part II: The Return of Will Kane (1980).
 He did a car chase film in Africa, Safari 3000 (1980).